Mexico edges closer to electing first woman president

 Mexico appears all but certain to elect its first ever female head of state after Claudia Sheinbaum was confirmed as the governing party's candidate in next year's presidential election.

-The former Mexico City mayor will face off against Xóchitl Gálvez, who is leading the opposition collation.
+The former Mexico City mayor will face off against Xóchitl Gálvez, who is leading the opposition coalition.

 Ms Sheinbaum, a 61-year-old trained scientist, is a close ally of leftist President Andrés Manuel López Obrador.